adamhooper/slimerjs/docs/api/webpage.rst

    this website will receive all custom headers, and then **the username and password**, although it should not!

-- To set cookies, prefer to use the :ref:`cookies property <webpage-cookies>`.
 - To set http authentication username and password, prefer to use :ref:`settings <webpage-settings>` or better, define an ``onAuthPrompt`` callback (version 0.9+) with which you can precisely indicate credentials for specific hosts.